carlosmiceli/est-exp/README.md

 # Landing Page for Estonia Experience

-Responsive website created with Node.js, React, Firebase and Zapier.
+Responsive website created with vanilla Javascript, Node.js, React, Firebase and Zapier.

 ## Table of Contents